maistra/rpms/README.md

 ### Generating a Source RPM
 * Change directory to the directory for the RPM to build.
-* Update the metadata for the RPM see [Fields to update](#fields-to-update) for more details

-.
-These should be updated
-to match the GitHub commit ID of the commit to use for the RPM.
-Some repositories have one commit and others have multiple commits depending on how many GitHub repositories the build references.
+* Update the metadata for the RPM see [Fields to update](#fields-to-update) for more details.
+These should be updated to match the GitHub commit ID of the commit to use for the RPM.
+Some repositories have one commit andothers have multiple commits depending on how many GitHub repositories the build references.
 * Execute ./update.sh.
 This will generate a .tar.gz file containing the sources to use for the build as well as update the sources file.
 These changes and the changes to the .spec file should be submitted in a pull request.